Copper(I) sulfide: Structure

 Crystals of chalcocite (mineral form of Cu_{2}S).

 Stoichiometric

 Two forms (a dimorphism) of Cu2S are known.
 The so-called low temperature monoclinic form ("low-chalcocite") has a complex structure with 96 copper atoms in the unit cell.
 The hexagonal form, stable above 104 C, has 24 crystallographically distinct Cu atoms.
 Its structure has been described as approximating to a hexagonal close packed array of sulfur atoms with Cu atoms in planar 3 coordination.
 This structure was initially assigned an orthorhombic cell due to the twinning of the sample crystal.

 Non-stoichiometric

-As illustrated by the mineral djurleite, a cuprous sulfide is also known.
+As illustrated by the mineral djurleite, other cuprous sulfides are known.
 With the approximate formula Cu1.96S, this material is non-stoichiometric (range Cu1.934S-Cu1.965S and has a monoclinic structure with 248 copper and 128 sulfur atoms in the unit cell.
 Cu2S and Cu1.96S are similar in appearance and hard to distinguish one from another.